justingarfield/k8s-at-home-buildout/docs/02-prerequisites.md

 ### Install/Update Linux Distribution

-The steps above updated the WSL Kernel, but doesn't actually affect anything inside of the Linux distributions that it launches.
+The steps above updated the WSL Kernel, but doesn't actually affect anything inside of the Linux distributions that sit on-top-of the Kernel.
 In order to update the actual Ubuntu 20.04 Linux distribution, open up the Ubuntu 20.04 distribution via one of the shortcuts, or by typing in an elevated prompt:
 ```shell
 wsl --distribution Ubuntu20.04
 ```